Monegasque nationals and foreign nationals residing in Monaco are not subject to personal income tax in Monaco.

 Inheritance and gift taxes

-The rate of taxation depends on the degree of relationship between the testator (or donor) and the heir (or donee):
+The rate of taxation depends on the degree of kinship between the testator (or donor) and the heir (or donee):

 - between brothers and sisters: 8%